Yamanote Line in Tokyo

 5. Shin-Okubo

 Shin-Okubo Station gives you access to a Korean town within the Shinjuku district.
-You will find in this nice neighbourhood many K-pop shops, best Korean restaurants in the city, beauty salons (K-beauty) and much more.
+You will find in this nice neighborhood many K-pop shops, the best Korean restaurants in the city, beauty salons (K-beauty), and much more.
 It is a very popular place for young people.
-My tip: Checkout the most popular shopping street called Okubo-dori near the Shin-Okubo Station.
+My tip: Check out the most popular shopping street called Okubo-dori near the Shin-Okubo Station.

 6. Takadanobaba

 Takadanobaba Station is with 680000 passengers per day one of the busiest stations in Tokyo.
-It is the connecting point for the JR Yamanote Line, the Seibu Shinjuku Line and the Tokyo Metro Tozai Line.
-The famous Waseda University can be found nearby and thousands of students passing through here every day.
-The beautiful Toyama Park in the neighbourhood is a popular spot during the cherry blossom season.
+It is the connecting point for the JR Yamanote Line, the Seibu Shinjuku Line, and the Tokyo Metro Tozai Line.
+The famous Waseda University can be found nearby and thousands of students pass through here every day.
+The beautiful Toyama Park in the neighborhood is a popular spot during the cherry blossom season.
 The park features the tallest mountain (46m) within the Yamanote Line loop.
-My tip: Stay in a nice ryokan near the Toyama Park and explore the area.
+My tip: Stay in a nice ryokan near Toyama Park and explore the area.

 7. Mejiro

 Meijro Station is located in a quiet wealthy upperclass neighbourhood.
 The prestigious Gakushuin University can be found here.
-Many government officials calling this place their home.
-Stroll around and enjoy the architecture style of the luxurious houses and apartment buildings.
-Meijro is not really full of sightseeing spots, but you can spend a nice afternoon here.
+Many government officials call this place their home.
+Stroll around and enjoy the architectural style of the luxurious houses and apartment buildings.
+Meijro is not full of sightseeing spots, but you can spend a nice afternoon here.

 8. Ikebukuro